 APPROACH: As mentioned above, we suspect that when a committer uncautiously committed the patch that fixed the bug, this bug might be reopened later to be resolved again.
-After compared the bug life cycle of these Reopen-after-committed bugs with the other bugs that did not reopened from 1,193 links found from CVS and BTS, we identified 140 bugs which had been reopened after committers committed the patches.
+After compare the bug life cycle of these Reopen-after-committed bugs with the other bugs that did not reopened from 1,193 links found from CVS and BTS, we identified 140 bugs that had been reopened after committers committed the patches.

-FINDING: According to the result shown in Fig 1, we can see that when a bug reopens after patches were committed, the bugs tend to have longer life cycles.
+FINDING: The result are shown in Fig 1, we can see that when a bug reopened after patches were committed, the bugs tend to have longer life cycles.